silvernotshell/apiweatherdashboard/README.md

-Description: A weather dashboard that will run in the browser and feature dynamically updated HTML and CSS using the Open Weather API.
+**Description:** A weather dashboard that will run in the browser and feature dynamically updated HTML and CSS using the Open Weather API.

+**User Story:** //
-User Story: AS A traveler
+AS A traveler
 I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

-Acceptance Criteria: GIVEN a weather dashboard with form inputs...
+**Acceptance Criteria:** GIVEN a weather dashboard with form inputs...
 WHEN I search for a city
 THEN I am presented with current and future conditions for that city and that city is added to the search history WHEN I view current weather conditions for that city